SAP/ui5-tooling-extensions/packages/middleware-code-coverage/docs/API.md

 ### GET `/.ui5/coverage/ping`

-Healthcheck.
+Health check.
 Useful when checking for the middleware's existence.

 **Example:**